 Maize, KS 67101

-Please be advised that the equipment is not sanitized.
+Please be advised that the Playground Equipment is not

 The City of Maize is growing rapidly, and its recreational